Kernix13/beginner-git-commands/README.md

 git diff new_branch
 ```

-For my Git journey, I did not create branches until I started contributing for freeCodeCamp.
-But if you are going to contrinute then you will have to learn about branches.
+I did not create branches until I started contributing for _freeCodeCamp_.
+If you are going to contrinute then you will have to learn about branches.
 Eventually you will want to create branches for your own projects.

 New commands in detail (`git` removed for brevity):